metal-stack/docs/docs/src/external/tailscale/README.md

 ## What are Tailscale and Tailnets?
 Tailscale is a Canadian company that offers a virtual private network solution based on WireGuard.

 Instead of relying on centralised VPN servers to route all traffic, Tailscale creates a mesh VPN called Tailnet.
 It creates encrypted peer-to-peer connections between network subscribers.
-This approach is claimed to improve troughput and stability while reducing latency.
+This approach is claimed to improve throughput and stability while reducing latency.

 Tailscale's solution is composed of components that are mostly open source.
 Find more information on their [open source sstatement](https://tailscale.com/opensource) and their [GitHub repository](https://github.com/tailscale).